 Rivipansel is a glycomimetic drug candidate that acts as a pan-selectin antagonist, meaning it binds to all three members of the selectin family, E-, P- and L-selectin.
-We believe that rivipansel, by acting as a pan-selectin antagonist, inhibits the role that selectins play in VOC for persons with sickle cell disease.
-VOC, one of the most severe complications of sickle cell disease, can result in acute ischemic tissue injury at one or more sites, with inflammation and pain of varying degrees of severity.
+We believe that rivipansel, by acting as a pan-selectin antagonist, inhibits the role that selectins play in VOC for people with SCD.
+VOC, one of the most severe complications of SCD, can result in acute ischemic tissue injury at one or more sites, with inflammation and pain of varying degrees of severity.
 The standard of care in the United States for people experiencing VOC is to manage its symptoms, which typically includes hospitalization, narcotic pain management and hydration.
 We believe that rivipansel, if approved, would be the first drug to interrupt the underlying cause of VOC, thereby potentially reducing the use of narcotics for pain management and enabling patients to leave the hospital more quickly.

 We have completed four clinical trials of rivipansel involving a total of 163 subjects.
 In April 2013, we completed a Phase 2 clinical trial in which 76 patients hospitalized for VOC, ranging from 12 to 60 years old, were treated with the standard of care plus either rivipansel or placebo.
-In this trial, patients treated with rivipansel experienced reductions in the time to reach resolution of VOC, length of hospital stay and use of opioid analgesics for pain management, in each case as compared to patients receiving placebo.
+In this trial, patients treated with rivipansel experienced reductions in the time to reach resolution of VOC, length of hospital stay and use of opioid analysesics for pain management, in each case as compared to patients receiving placebo.
 This improvement was seen in both adult and pediatric patients.
 Adverse event rates and severity were comparable between those treated with rivipansel and those receiving placebo.

-Pfizer is responsible for the further clinical development, regulatory approval and potential commercialization of rivipansel.
-Pfizer enrolled the first patient in a Phase 3 clinical trial in June 2015 and has announced that it expects to complete enrollment in this trial in the second half of 2018.
+Since the completion of our Phase 2 clinical trial of rivipansel in 2013, Pfizer has been responsible for the further clinical development, regulatory approval and potential commercialization of rivipansel.
+Pfizer enrolled the first patient in a Phase 3 clinical trial in June 2015 and has announced that it expects to complete enrollment in this trial in the second half of 2018, with preliminary results expected to be announced by the end of 2018.
 Under our license agreement with Pfizer, we are eligible to receive payments of up to \$115.0 million upon the achievement of specified development milestones, up to \$70.0 million upon the achievement of specified regulatory milestones, and up to \$135.0 million upon the achievement of specified levels of annual net sales of licensed products.
 We are also eligible to receive tiered royalties, with percentages ranging from the low double digits to the low teens, based on net sales of rivipansel worldwide, subject to reductions in specified circumstances.
 Under a separate research agreement with the University of Basel, or the University, we have agreed to pay 10% of any future milestone payments and royalties we may receive from Pfizer with respect to rivipansel.

 We are developing a pipeline of other drug candidates based on our expertise in carbohydrate chemistry, including compounds that are designed to be specific to particular selectins.
-We are developing GMI-1271, a specific E-selectin inhibitor, to be used in combination with chemotherapy to treat patients with AML, MM and potentially other hematologic cancers.
+We are developing GMI-1271, a specific E-selectin inhibitor, to be used in combination with chemotherapy to treat patients with AML, MM and potentially other hematologic cancers